intel/xpumanager/doc/CLI_user_guide.md

                                 1. quick test
                                 2. medium test - this diagnostic level will have the significant performance impact on the specified GPUs
                                 3. long test - this diagnostic level will have the significant performance impact on the specified GPUs
+  --precheck                  Do the precheck on the GPU and GPU driver.
 ```

 Run test to diagnose GPU